otoolep/questdb.io/docs/crudOperations.md

 sidebar_label: CRUD Operations
 ---

-`LASTEST BY` allows QuestDB developers to implement CRUD operations over immutable data stores.
+`LATEST BY` allows QuestDB developers to implement CRUD operations over immutable data stores.
 In this document we will describe each of CRUD operations and how to implement it using `LATEST BY`.

 ## (C)reate